 Where Is Harvest, Alabama?

-Harvest, in Madison County, lies about 15 to 20 minutes from downtown Huntsville.
+Harvest Alabama, located in Madison County.
+It lies about 15 to 20 minutes from downtown Huntsville.
 Harvest is part of the Huntsville metro area.
-Residents enjoy easy access to shopping, jobs, and entertainment while still living in a calm, rural setting.
+Residents enjoy easy access to shopping, employment opportunities, and entertainment while still residing in a serene, rural setting.

 Quick Facts: